shivaraj2106/Guvi_tasks/README.md

 # Guvi Tasks

-This repository contains a collection of tasks and projects organized under the **Guvi Tasks** series.
+This repository contains a collection of tasks and projects organized under the **Guvi Tasks**.
 Each folder within this repository represents an individual task, including code implementations, configurations, and documentation.